-Know all by these presents that (Here insert full name and address or legal title of Contractor) as Principal, hereinafter called Contractor, and as Principal, hereinafter called Contractor, and a corporation duly organized under the laws of the state of, a Surety,, a Surety, hereinafter called Surety, are held and firmly bound unto the Anniston Housing Authority , as Obligee, in the amount of Dollars (\$), for the payment whereof Contractor and Surety bind themselves, their heirs, executors, administrators, successors, and assigns, jointly and severally, firmly by these presents.
-WHEREAS, Contractor has by written agreement dated, 2023, entered into a contract with the Anniston Housing Authority for Norwood Community Center, Anniston, Alabama in accordance with drawings and specifications prepared by TDA Architects, LLC, 125 West Columbus Street, Dadeville AL 36853, which contract is by reference made a part hereof, and is hereinafter referred to as the Contract.
+OW all by these presents that (Here insert full name and address or legal title of Contractor) Principal, hereinafter called Contractor, and, (Bonding Company) orporation duly organized under the laws of the state of, a Surety, (State Organized) reinafter called Surety, are held and firmly bound unto the Anniston Housing Authority / using Development Corporation, as Obligee, in the amount Dollars ), for the payment whereof Contractor and Surety bind themselves, their heirs, ecutors, administrators, successors, and assigns, jointly and severally, firmly by these presents.

+WHEREAS, Contractor has by written agreement dated , 2025, entered into a contract with the Anniston Housing Authority / Housing Development Corporation for Pine Avenue Development in accordance with drawings and specifications prepared by TDA Architects, LLC, 125 West Columbus Street, Dadeville AL 36853, which contract is by reference made a part hereof, and is hereinafter referred to as the Contract.

 Now, therefore, the condition of this obligation is such that, if Contractor shall promptly and faithfully perform said Contract then this obligation shall be null and void; otherwise it shall remain in full force and effect.
-The Surety hereby waives notice of any such alteration of extension of time made by the Anniston Housing Authority , and its obligation is not affected by any such alteration or extension provided the same is within the scope of the Contract.
-Whenever Contractor shall be, and is declared by, the Anniston Housing Authority , to be in default under the Contract, the Anniston Housing Authority, having performed the Anniston Housing Authority obligations thereunder, the Surety may promptly remedy the default or shall promptly:
+The Surety hereby waives notice of any such alteration of extension of time made by the Anniston Housing Authority / Housing Development Corporation, and its obligation is not affected by any such alteration or extension provided the same is within the scope of the Contract.
+Whenever Contractor shall be, and is declared by, the Anniston Housing Authority / Housing Development Corporation, to be in default under the Contract, the obligations thereunder, the Surety may promptly remedy the default or shall promptly: